Mexico at the Copa América: Record by opponent

-Mexico's highest victory at a Copa América was a 6–0 win against Paraguay in 2007.
-Their highest defeat was a 0–7 loss against eventual champions Chile in 2016.
+Mexico's largest victory at the Copa América was a 6–0 win against Paraguay in 2007.
+Their largest defeat was a 0–7 loss against eventual champions Chile in 2016.

 Record players

 Rafael Márquez is one of only two players to compete in Copa Américas 17 years apart, the other being Álex Aguinaga.
 Concerning the exact time span between first and last match, Márquez is trailing 30 days behind Aguinaga's record of 17 years and 9 days.